Observation of forward neutron multiplicity dependence of dimuon acoplanarity in ultraperipheral Pb-Pb collisions at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

 Events used in this study were selected online using a hardware-based trigger system that requires at least one muon candidate coincident with a \PbPb bunch crossing~\cite{Khachatryan:2016bia}.
 On the trigger level, there is no explicit selection on the minimum muon \pt and events with an energy deposit above the noise threshold in both HF calorimeters are vetoed.
-For the offline analysis, events have to pass a set of selection criteria designed to reject beam-related background processes (beam-gas collisions and beam scraping events) and hadronic collisions.
+For the off-line analysis, events have to pass a set of selection criteria designed to reject beam-related background processes (beam-gas collisions and beam scraping events) and hadronic collisions.
 Events are required to have a primary interaction vertex, formed by two or more tracks, within 20\unit{cm} from the CMS detector center along the beam axis.
 The cluster shapes in the pixel detector must be compatible with those expected from particles produced by a \PbPb collision~\cite{Chatrchyan:2011sx}.
 To suppress hadronic \PbPb collisions, the largest energy deposits in the HF calorimeters are required to be below 7.3 and 7.6\GeV in the positive and negative rapidity sides, respectively, where these noise thresholds are determined from empty bunch crossing events.
 In addition, events must contain exactly two muon candidates and no additional tracks in the range $\abs{\eta} < 2.4$.
 Selected events are then classified by neutron multiplicity, which is determined by the energies deposited in the ZDCs.
+For single neutrons, the relative energy resolution of the ZDCs is $\sim$22\%--26\%, while the detection efficiency is close to 100\% in simulated events~\cite{Suranyi:2021ssd}.
 Based on neutron peaks observed in the total ZDC energy distribution (\suppMaterial{}), events are divided into three neutron multiplicity classes ($0\Pn$, $1\Pn$, and $X\Pn$ with $X \geq 2$) on each side.
 The corresponding purities of selected neutron multiplicity classes are estimated by a multi-Gaussian function fit to the energy distribution.
-The purities are nearly 100\% for the $0\Pn$ and $X\Pn$ classes and $\sim$93--95\% for the $1\Pn$ class.
+The purities are nearly 100\% for the $0\Pn$ and $X\Pn$ classes, but only $\sim$93\%--95\% for the $1\Pn$ class because of detector resolution effects.
 From the combinations of the number of neutrons in each ZDC separately, a total of six neutron multiplicity classes, labeled as $0\Pn 0\Pn$, $0\Pn 1\Pn$, $0\Pn X\Pn$, $1\Pn 1\Pn$, $1\Pn X\Pn$, and $X\Pn X\Pn$, are used in this study.
-The $0\Pn 0\Pn$ class corresponds to no Coulomb break-up of either nucleus and the $1\Pn X\Pn$ class corresponds to one neutron emitted from one nucleus and at least two neutrons emitted from the other nucleus.
+The $0\Pn 0\Pn$ class corresponds to no Coulomb breakup of either nucleus and the $1\Pn X\Pn$ class corresponds to one neutron emitted from one nucleus and at least two neutrons emitted from the other nucleus.